trampgeek/moodle-qtype_coderunner/README.md

 Using just the template mechanism described above it is possible to write almost arbitrarily complex questions.
 Grading of student submissions can, however, be problematic in some situations.
-For example, you may need to ask a question where many different answers are possible, and the correctness can only be assessed by a special testing program.
+For example, you may need to ask a question where many different valid outputs are possible, and the correctness can only be assessed by a special testing program.
 Or you may wish to subject a student's code to a very large